finnh-dev/anita/README.md

 # anita
-Anita is a JIT compiler that allows runtime compilation of expressions in the format of [evalexpr](https://github.com/ISibboI/evalexpr).
+Anita is a JIT compiler that allows runtime compilation of math expressions.

 ## Usage
 Anita compiles a given expression and returns a structure with a function that follows a given signature.
 This can be achieved by using the `compile_expression!` macro.